 Association of America.
 Annual comparisons are now the only benchmark for measuring the newspaper industry’s performance, as the NAA stopped releasing quarterly figures at the end of 2013.

 Total advertising revenues fell 6.5% to $23.57 billion, according to the NAA, while circulation revenues increased 3.7% to $10.87 billion.
-Print advertising slipped 8.6% to $17.3 billion, and
+Print advertising slipped 8.6% to $17.3

 billion, and niche/non-daily advertising was down 5.8% to $1.45 billion.

 These losses were slightly offset by increases in digital advertising, up 1.5% to $3.42 billion, and direct

 marketing, up 2.4% to $1.4 billion.
 Pure-play digital ad revenues increased 14%, while mobile ad revenues rose 77% -- yet mobile still contributes less than 1% of total ad revenues.

 sources of revenue, including digital agency and marketing services, increased 5% to $3.5 billion.